lhstorm/simple-py-packager/README.md

 # Package Creator and Preparer

 This repo contains a script that automates the process of creating and preparing a Python package for distribution.
+This script was created in 3 minutes with the help of ChatGPT.

 ## Usage